Dental Hygiene (DHYG) Program Handbook

 Your instructors are committed to helping you transform into competent, compassionate dental professionals.
 We want you to thrive in the diverse and ever-changing dental workplaces.
 We work hard to model and promote life-long best practices in dental healthcare by providing you access to authentic learning opportunities using creative, innovative teaching practices.
 You will have the opportunity to experience the real workplace environments of your chosen profession where you will learn alongside professionals in your discipline.

 No matter how long your program is, you are already a member of a diverse, interprofessional team of learners.
-Get to know the campus, explore the all the college's resources, and spend some time getting to know your instructors and your fellow students – they are all part of your support team.
+Get to know the campus, explore college's resources, and spend some time getting to know your instructors and fellow students – they are all part of your support team.
 We know that your journey into dental education at Camosun College will be the beginning of an inspiring, life-changing future!

 If you have any questions or concerns, please feel free to stop by my office, discuss them with one of your instructors, or any of the dedicated staff here at Camosun College.